Michael Cohen's lawyers seek to withhold 12,000 files from prosecutors

 Also taken were eight boxes of documents, an iPad and several hard drives and storage devices.

-A court-appointed special master, former federal judge Barbara Jones, will decide whether to allow or change the protected designations sought by Cohen's lawyers.
+A court-appointed special master, Barbara Jones, a former federal judge, will decide whether to allow or change the protected designations sought by Cohen's lawyers.